 Nat joined Thoits Law from an Am Law 100 law firm in Southern California.
 He has been named a Rising Star by Super Lawyers each year from 2018 to 2020.

 Relevant experience includes:

 - Litrinium v.
 MACOM Technology Solutions.
 Obtained a complete, early victory for MACOM against claims alleging false advertising, unfair competition, and interference with prospective economic advantage.
 The plaintiff sought over $250 million in damages.
 MACOM filed a motion to strike the complaint under California’s anti-SLAPP law.
 The court’s tentative order gave plaintiff leave to amend, but after oral argument the court dismissed the complaint with prejudice and later awarded over $50,000 in attorneys’ fees.
-An appeal is pending before the Ninth Circuit.
+The case settled while an appeal was pending before the Ninth Circuit.

 - Altela v.
 Skysong Innovations.
 Member of trial team that secured a complete victory for Skysong Innovations, which manages the intellectual property of Arizona State University (“ASU”).
 In this arbitration, claimant Altela alleged that Skysong wrongfully terminated Altela’s license agreement covering groundbreaking water reclamation technology from ASU, resulting in the complete loss of Altela’s business and over $40 million in damages.
 A three-person arbitration panel unanimously rejected all of Altela’s claims, finding that Skysong properly terminated the license agreement for non-payment of royalties and failure to provide quarterly royalty reports.
 The panel awarded Skysong its unpaid royalties from Altela, along with all of Skysong’s attorneys’ fees.